-110 Id at 796 (Brennan, J, dissenting).
+&lt;sup>110 Id at 796 (Brennan dissenting).

-113 Id at 1849 (town board must meet its own set of "constitutional requirements").
+Id at 1849 (town board must meet its own set of "constitutional requirements").

-took care to "invite[] clergy of many faiths to serve as chaplains."119 This makes it sound as if Kagan is concerned only with process-as if a good-faith effort to invite speakers of different faiths to give the invocation would "transform[]" "even sectarian prayer" into something constitutional.120 A footnote in her dissent, however, suggests that the town must also guarantee a fair result where sectarian prayers are involved.121 In any event, Kagan argued, the town here fell short of any acceptable process or result.
+In practical terms, this means that one of two things ought to have happened here.
+The town could have issued prayer-givers advance instructions to "speak in nonsectarian terms, common to diverse religious groups."
+118 Or it could have allowed sectarian prayer, if it took care to to "invite[] clergy of many faiths to serve as chaplains."
+119 This makes it sound as if Kagan is concerned only with process-as if a good-faith effort to invite speakers of different faiths to give the invocation would "transform[]" "even sectarian prayer" into something constitutional.
+120 A footnote in her dissent, however, suggests that the town must also guarantee a fair result where sectarian prayers are involved.
+121 In any event, Kagan argued, the town here fell short of any acceptable process or result.
 The majority, she charged in closing, failed to properly appreciate "the multiplicity of Americans' religious commitments, along with the challenge they can pose to the project-the distinctively American project-of creating one from the many, and governing all as united."122